“take up this proverb against the [god]-king of Bab-ylon / Gate of the [plural] gods / elohim…

-Due to a high-water table by the Euphrates River, there are few artifacts for the pre- and immediate post-flood eras of Babylon, but enough for secular archeologists to determine that the earliest rulers of Babylon were the biblical Amorites.
+Due to its high-water table by the Euphrates River, there are few artifacts for the pre- and immediate post-flood eras of Babylon, but enough for secular archeologists to determine that the earliest rulers of Babylon were the biblical Amorites.
 Validating their biblical description as hybrids, the Amorites were named for their national god Amurru (Akkadian) or Martu (Sumerian), i.e. Amarutu / Mari-utu “A New Thing!” / Marduk, the first hybrid god-man.
 Details in Post 83 A New Thing.

 -